Take a ride through the state capital | Travel Smart

 Whether it's a birthday party, anniversary celebration, or team-building event, there is something for everyone to enjoy on a pedal tour.

 "It's one of those things where it's an extremely unique celebration, experience, or just getting out with your friends," Leszczynski said.
 "You've got your favorite songs playing, you're with all your friends.
-It's just this big teamwork kinda thing to make the bike go down the road."
+It's just this big teamwork kind of thing to make the bike go down the road."

 Weather permitting, tours continue through the summer and into the fall.
 Leszvzynski even says that they'll always give a tour to a group wanting to explore on a brisk winter night.
 You can find more information and book your own tour here.